Charles James Spencer-Churchill, Marquess of Blandford1

 Tina, Duchess of Marlborough 2

-Athina Mary Livanos was the daughter of Stavros G. Livanos.1 She married, firstly, Aristotle Socrates Onassis before 1961.1 She married, secondly, John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough, son of Lt.-Col. John Albert Edward William Spencer-Churchill, 10th Duke of Marlborough and Hon.
-Alexandra Mary Hilda Cadogan, on 23 October 1961.1 She and John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough were divorced in 1971.1 She married, secondly, Stavros Spyros Niarchos in 1971.3 She died in 1974, from an overdose.1,4
+Athina Mary Livanos was born on 19 March 1926.3 She was the daughter of Stavros G. Livanos.1 She married, firstly, Aristotle Socrates Onassis on 28 December 1946.1,3 She and Aristotle Socrates Onassis were divorced in 1960.3 She married, secondly, John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough, son of Lt.-Col. John Albert Edward William Spencer-Churchill, 10th Duke of Marlborough and Hon.
+Alexandra Mary Hilda Cadogan, on 23 October 1961.1 She and John George Vanderbilt Henry Spencer-Churchill, 11th Duke of Marlborough were divorced in 1971.1 She married, thirdly, Stavros Spyros Niarchos on 21 October 1971.4,3 She died on 10 October 1974 at age 48, from an overdose.1,3

-Athina Mary Livanos also went by the nick-name of Tina.5 From before 1961, her married name became Onassis.1 From 23 October 1961, her married name became Spencer-Churchill.
-As a result of her marriage, Athina Mary Livanos was styled as Marchioness of Blandford on 23 October 1961.1 From 1971, her married name became Niarchos.3
+Athina Mary Livanos also went by the nick-name of Tina.5 From 28 December 1946, her married name became Onassis.1 From 23 October 1961, her married name became Spencer-Churchill.
+After her marriage, Athina Mary Livanos was styled as Marchioness of Blandford on 23 October 1961.1 From 21 October 1971, her married name became Niarchos.4

 Citations